-WorldStrides’ geography tours are a chance for students to examine the world’s people and natural environments at close range.
+WorldStrides’ geography tours are a chance for students to examine the world’s communities and natural environments first-hand.
 Groups venture into the field to explore, analyse and understand a destination’s unique characteristics.

 Cairns, Australia School Tours – Highlights